Panel Material UI Announcement

 Branding

-Using the above theming and styling and the Page element its now simple to create branded apps:
+Using the above theming and styling, and the Page element, it is now simple to create branded apps:

 branding-example